ClickHouse/ClickHouse/docs/en/query_language/functions/date_time_functions.md

 ## toUnixTimestamp {#to_unix_timestamp}

-For DateTime argument: converts value to it's internal numeric representation (Unix Timestamp).
+For DateTime argument: converts value to its internal numeric representation (Unix Timestamp).
 For String argument: parse datetime from string according to the timezone (optional second argument, server timezone is used by default) and returns the corresponding unix timestamp.
 For Date argument: the behaviour is unspecified.